 Protect me, O God, because I come to You for safety.
 I say, "You are my God; / all the good things I have come from You."
+R: You are my inheritance, O God.

 I praise Our God who guides me, / and in the night my conscience warns me.
 I am always aware of Your presence; / You are near, and nothing can shake me.
+R: You are my inheritance, O God.

-And so I am full of happiness and joy, / and I always feel secure;

-Because You will not allow me to go to the world of the dead,

-You will not abandon to the depths below / the one You love.
+And so I am full of happiness and joy, / and I always feel secure; Because You will not allow me to go to the world of the dead, You will not abandon to the depths below / the one You love.
+R: You are my inheritance, O God.

-You will show me the path that leads to life;

-Your presence fills me with joy, / and Your help brings pleasure forever.
+You will show me the path that leads to life; Your presence fills me with joy, / and Your help brings pleasure forever.
+R: You are my inheritance, O God.